 Bank of Hawaii Corporation (the "Parent") is a Delaware corporation and a bank holding company headquartered in Honolulu, Hawaii.
 Bank of Hawaii Corporation and its subsidiaries (collectively, the "Company") provide a broad range of financial products and services to customers in Hawaii, Guam, and other Pacific Islands.
+The accompanying consolidated financial statements include the accounts of the Parent and its subsidiaries.
 The Parent's principal operating subsidiary is Bank of Hawaii (the "Bank").
-All significant intercompany accounts and transactions have been eliminated in consolidation.